cloudflare/cloudflare-docs/content/api-shield/security/schema-validation/configure.md

 1. In the **Endpoint action** dropdown, select an action for every request that targets a protected endpoint and fails Schema Validation.
 2. In the **Fallthrough action** dropdown, select an action for every request that targets an unprotected endpoint.
-3. Optionally, you can save the endpoints to Endpoint Management at the same time the Schema is saved by checking the box to save new endpoints to endpoint management.
+3. Optionally, you can save the endpoints to Endpoint Management at the same time the Schema is saved by selecting **Save new endpoints to endpoint management**.
 Endpoints will be saved regardless of whether the Schema is saved as a draft or published live.
 4. Select **Done**.